adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 Note as I tested PostgreSQL for all frameworks as main Database, but I added MySQL for Laravel and Symfony too, because of simplicity of PHP for switching database without changing code base, as I have both DB drivers integrated into base PHP Docker image.
 It allows to have an interesting Eloquent VS Doctrine ORM comparison.

 {{< alert >}}
 I enabled OPcache and use simple Apache as web server, as it's the simplest configuration for PHP apps containers.
-I tested [FrankenPHP](https://frankenphp.dev/), which seems promising at first glance, but performance results was just far lower than Apache, even with worker mode...
+I tested [FrankenPHP](https://frankenphp.dev/), which seems promising at first glance, but performance results was just far lower than Apache, even with worker mode (tried with Symfony runtime and Laravel Octane)...
 {{< /alert >}}

 ## The target hardware